About King of Pentacles

 When I show up in the cards, I will tell you to enjoy the finer things in life.
 I will also redirect your attention to matters of business and finance.
 I will remind you of your enterprising spirit.
-I will encourage you to make a water-proof plan for your success and urge you to follow that plan point-by-point until you reach victory."
+I will encourage you to make a water-proof plan for your success and urge you to follow that plan point-by-point until you reach victory.

 Some symbols in the King of Pentacles Tarot card:

-Globes: Often depicted as the world, globes possess symbol meanings of totality - both cosmic and physical.
-When the globe catches our attention on a card, it is an indication that achievement is imminent; we have the whole world "at our fingertips."
-It is also a symbol of comprehension, getting the idea - or grasping the "bigger picture."
-The globe is also a geometric aspect of the circle which deals with infinity, completion, cycles, and again - totality.
-Consult other globes in the Tarot.
+Globes: Often depicted as the world, globes possess symbol meanings of totality – both cosmic and physical.
+When the globe catches our attention on a card, it is an indication that achievement is imminent; we have the whole world “at our fingertips.”
+It is also a symbol of comprehension, getting the idea – or grasping the “bigger picture.”
+The globe is also a geometric aspect of the circle which deals with infinity, completion, cycles, and again – totality.

-The color yellow is symbolic of intelligence as well as cheer, satisfaction and all-around contentment.
+Yellow: The color yellow is symbolic of intelligence as well as cheer, satisfaction and all-around contentment.
 Corresponding with the Manipura chakra, also known as the solar plexus chakra, yellow is an anchoring hue dealing with core issues in our lives.
 That which is at our emotional center is worth paying attention to.
 In the nine of cups, yellow represents our emotional well-being as the King of Pentacles encourages.
 See also color symbolism and the Tarot page here.

 Some questions the King of Pentacles asks us: